HassanSajjad-302/HMake/README.md

 likewise provide its full standard include search path.
 Derived toolchains inherit these directory lists unless they replace them.

+Toolchain registries are treated as externally managed inputs.
+Editing `toolchains.json` does not cause automatic reconfiguration, while every modification of the project's `cache.txt` does.

 The project `cache.txt` stores the selected toolchain, default job count, and typed cache variables.
 Empty lines and lines beginning with `#` are ignored.
 Every non-empty line must begin at column zero; leading whitespace is invalid.
 The first two values are positional; later values use `name=value` syntax.
 The source directory is exactly